-Saudi halts Guinea, Liberia pilgrim visas over EbolaApril 1st, 2014 in Diseases, Conditions, Syndromes /
+Saudi halts Guinea, Liberia pilgrim visas over EbolaApril 1, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Saudi Arabia on Tuesday announced the suspension of visas for Muslim pilgrims from Guinea and Liberia, two African countries hit by an outbreak of the deadly Ebola epidemic.